Bullying in the Workplace

 The next thing to do is to involve your HR unit if you have one, or someone like me, if you don’t, so that they can be on hand to assist if necessary.
 If the person complained of is senior to you, you will either have to go to them directly or go above their head.
 Either way, it’s unlikely to be something that you can deal with.
 If not, the person complained of needs to be spoken to, to get their version of events.
 Remember, at this stage, this is all very informal, unless your policy dictates otherwise.

 This is potentially where it all gets tricky: when the two versions of events don’t accord.
 You may have no choice but to instigate your organisation’s grievance procedure, which will mean some sort of more formal investigation.
 I know people don’t always like this, but I always tell managers who’ve been accused of something that they are adamant they didn’t do that it is the only way to clear their name.

 Remember that we are all human and we all sometimes say and do things that we don’t mean and that the way the other person interprets our communication is the measure of its effectiveness.
 If you, or someone else, has been snarky, admit it.

 Ultimately, you can only do what you can do.
 It may be, that even after a thorough investigation, there is no evidence to support the allegation, in which case, the complainant has to decide whether they want to stay working for the company.
 Relationships sometimes break down and they may put in a claim for an Employment Tribunal.

-This post first appeared on SAS HR Ltd November 2015
+This post was first published on SAS HR Ltd in November 2015

 © Susan Shirley HR and Coaching Ltd 2016